 — Robert Chlala, Program Manager, Funders for a Just Economy

-“We all loved the film.
+“We all loved the “The Making of Lissa”.
 Dragone did a fantastic job.
-It was a real eye-opener for the students to realize how much hard work went into the making of the book, and it underlined the collaborative elements nicely.
-One student commented: “just as Nye says in the film that she can’t imagine making the book without going to Egypt, I can’t now imagine reading the book without watching the film.”
+It was a real eye-opener for the students to realize how much hard work went into the making of the book, and it underlined the collaborative elements nicely.”

 — Martha Radice, Associate Professor, Dalhouise University